kerrishotts/cordova-plugin-ios-launch-screen/README.md

 works, it is probably going to be difficult to fully accomplish that goal for anything beyond a simple background color.

 Because the image is scaled using "aspect fill", you should render your launch image on a square canvas of sufficient size to cover the screen of the 12.9-inch iPad Pro.
-This means your image should be at least 2732 x 2732, but it can be bigger if you wish.
-If it is smaller, it will simply be scaled up (with a loss of clarity).
+This means your image should be at least 2732x2732, but it can be larger if you wish.
+If it is smaller, it will simply be scaled up (with a corresponding loss of clarity).

 One image must work for _all_ device form factors, orientations, and viewport sizes.
 This means that you can only reliably target the center of the canvas so that you are sure the content isn't cropped in an undesirable manner.
 As such, my images have followed